Trump’s ‘immunity’ defence takes centre stage in election conspiracy case

 Is Trump ‘immune’ from prosecution?
 Appeals court to consider major question in election conspiracy case

-Three-judge panel in Washington, DC to hear arguments from former president’s legal team
+Three-judge panel in Washington DC will hear arguments from prosecutors and Trump’s legal team

 Donald Trump’s legal team will try to convince a federal appeals court that the former president should be immune from criminal prosecution for his attempts to overturn the 2020 presidential election.